top of page

 Ability to rally others

-ability to bring together, inspire and motivate others, as well as rally them around a common goal.
+Ability to bring together, inspire and motivate others, and to rally them around a common goal.

 NEO personality.gif

-ability to be optimistic, have a constructive attitude and express positive emotions, even when things are going badly.
+The ability to be optimistic, to have a constructive attitude and to express positive emotions, even when things are going badly.

 shutterstock_2041162967.jpg

-ability to express oneself at the right time, to listen, to take into account different opinions and to express oneself in a respectful and constructive manner.
+Ability to speak at the right time, to listen, to consider different opinions and to express oneself respectfully and constructively.

 basic psychological needs.jpg

-ability to develop interpersonal relationships, connect with strangers and create connections.
+Ability to develop interpersonal relationships, to make contact with strangers and to create connections.

 11062b_bdf0647cb63d43f0bf3f564fe6ffe8c5_mv2.webp